 Now you’ve got a great mattress, an upholstered headboard crafted with headboard foam can make all the difference to the beauty and comfort of your room.

-Make an Upholstered Headboard – What You Need
+Make a DIY Upholstered Headboard – What You Need

-Making your upholstered headboard is easier than it may sound.
+It's an easy DIY upholstered headboard tutorial that anyone can do.
 Here at Anyfoam, we have what you need when it comes to headboard foam.
-We’re going to outline the steps you need to take so that you can see how easy it is to make your own upholstered headboard.
+We’re going to outline the steps you need to take so that you can see how easy it is to make your own custom headboard.
 Here’s what you need:

 Plywood cut to size (approx 1/2" thick)